munificent/craftinginterpreters/book/a-virtual-machine.md

 ## Design Note: Register-Based Bytecode

-For the remainder of this book, we'll meticulously implement an interpreter around a *stack-based* bytecode instruction set.
+For the remainder of this book, we'll meticulously implement an interpreter around a stack-based bytecode instruction set.
 There's another family of bytecode architectures out there -- *register-based*.
 Despite the name, these bytecode instructions aren't quite as difficult to work with as the registers in an actual chip like <span name="x64">x64</span>.
-With actual hardware registers, you usually only have a handful for the entire program, so you spend a lot of effort [trying to use them efficiently and shuttling stuff in and out of them][register allocation].
+With real hardware registers, you usually only have a handful for the entire program, so you spend a lot of effort [trying to use them efficiently and shuttling stuff in and out of them][register allocation].